Advanced Embedded Systems Course

 Embedded Placements Support:

-- Guaranteed* minimum 9 interviews with Core placement companies
+- Unlimited* number of interviews with Core placement companies

 - Embedded systems training aimed for jobs in core embedded companies